wizpacekorea/simba-signal-api/README.md

 * The deadline for executing this order
 * Unix up to seconds only format e.g. 1607402327

-## Note
-* We always return http status 200 in all cases including when there's an error on your end.
-Any other status means the request didn't reach our server.
-If you don't receive 200 in case our servers are offline, try resending the signal every 5 seconds until the signal reaches the server.
-* Read the status field in the response to see the status code.

-## Status
-* 0 = No error
-* 4000 = Server error
-* 4001 = Unauthorized (check your access token)
-* 4002 = Invalid request (make sure you provide all the required parameters)
-* 4004 = Signal duplicate (when you send the signal with same id twice)

 # Match Position
 ## Request
 Description | Method | Path
 ---- | ---- | ----